GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a GMC Yukon are $1,008 annually including full coverage.
-Comprehensive insurance costs on average $180, collision costs $202, and liability insurance is $468.
-Liability-only coverage costs around $518 a year, with high-risk coverage costing $2,162 or more.
-16-year-old drivers cost the most to insure at $4,034 a year or more.
+Estimated insurance rates for a GMC Yukon are $1,008 a year with full coverage.
+Comprehensive insurance costs an estimated $180 each year, collision insurance costs $202, and liability is $468.
+Liability-only insurance costs around $518 a year, and high-risk driver insurance costs $2,162 or more.
+Teen drivers pay the most at up to $4,034 a year.

 Average premium for full coverage: $1,008